 [Hace un clic por aquí para echar un vistazo a este relato en Español castellano de Valarm Industrial IoT, monitoreo de remoto, sensores y telemetría]

-Would you like dashboards for you, your team, or your clients and customers?
 We’ll make 1 of these for you with your logo and all the remote monitoring / telemetry information you need for your business.